Topology: Physics

-Topology is relevant to physics in areas such as condensed matter physics, quantum field theory and physical cosmology.
+Topology is relevant to physics in areas such as condensed matter physics, quantum field theory, quantum computing and physical cosmology.

-The topological dependence of mechanical properties in solids is of interest in disciplines of mechanical engineering and materials science.
+The topological dependence of mechanical properties in solids is of interest in the disciplines of mechanical engineering and materials science.
 Electrical and mechanical properties depend on the arrangement and network structures of molecules and elementary units in materials.
 The compressive strength of crumpled topologies is studied in attempts to understand the high strength to weight of such structures that are mostly empty space.
 Topology is of further significance in Contact mechanics where the dependence of stiffness and friction on the dimensionality of surface structures is the subject of interest with applications in multi-body physics.

 A topological quantum field theory (or topological field theory or TQFT) is a quantum field theory that computes topological invariants.

-Although TQFTs were invented by physicists, they are also of mathematical interest, being related to, among other things, knot theory, the theory of four-manifolds in algebraic topology, and to the theory of moduli spaces in algebraic geometry.
+Although TQFTs were invented by physicists, they are also of mathematical interest, being related to, among other things, knot theory, the theory of four-manifolds in algebraic topology, and the theory of moduli spaces in algebraic geometry.
 Donaldson, Jones, Witten, and Kontsevich have all won Fields Medals for work related to topological field theory.

 The topological classification of Calabi–Yau manifolds has important implications in string theory, as different manifolds can sustain different kinds of strings.

+In topological quantum computers, the qubits are stored in topological properties, that are by definition invariant with respect to homotopies.

 In cosmology, topology can be used to describe the overall shape of the universe.
 This area of research is commonly known as spacetime topology.

-In condensed matter a relevant application to topological physics comes from the possibility to obtain one-way current, which is a current protected from backscattering.
-It was first discovered in electronics with the famous quantum Hall effect, and then generalized in other areas of physics, for instance in photonics by F.D.M Haldane.
+In condensed matter, a relevant application to topological physics comes from the possibility of obtaining a one-way current, which is a current protected from backscattering.
+It was first discovered in electronics with the famous quantum Hall effect, and then generalized in other areas of physics, for instance in photonics.
+David Thouless, Duncan Haldane, and Michael Kosterlitz were awarded the 2016 Nobel Prize in Physics for their work on Topological orders.